WebAssembly/tool-conventions/EHScheme.md

 ##### Personality Function Wrapper
 A wrapper function used to call the actual personality function.
 This is supposed to be called from compiler-generated user code.
-Refer to [Code Transformation](#code-transformation) for details.
+Refer to [Landing Pad Code](#landing-pad-code) for details.

 ```cpp
 _Unwind_Reason_Code _Unwind_CallPersonality(void *exception_ptr) {